DataDog/datadog-agent/docs/public/components/creating-components.md

 ### Why all those files ?

-This file hierarchy aimed at solving a few problems:
+This file hierarchy aims to solve a few problems:

 * Component users should only interact with the `def` folders and never care about which implementation was loaded in the main function.